-The Company also owns an interest in several other non-operated oil and gas wells and overriding royalty interests located primarily in Colorado and Wyoming.
-Primary among these overriding royalty interests is the Hunter Mesa Unit and Grass Mesa Unit in Garfield County, Colorado.
+The Company's primary overriding royalty income is from the Hunter Mesa Unit and Grass Mesa Units in Garfield County, Colorado.
 The Company's overriding royalty interest although less than a half of a percent in both the Hunter Mesa Unit and the Grass Mesa Unit accounts for the majority of the Company's royalty income since the Units contain several hundred wells.
 An overriding royalty interest is an interest in a well that receives a percentage of the production from a well without paying any operation expenses.